Shared Pegboards: Visual Project Tracking for Micro-Teams

 Momentum Tracker 10% Completed items (last 7 days) Visual proof of progress to boost morale.

-Methodology Note: This 70-20-10 ratio is a heuristic (rule of thumb) developed from internal observations of micro-team workflows.
-It is designed to prevent "visual noise" and ensure the most important information remains prominent.
+Methodology & Applicability Note: This 70-20-10 ratio is a heuristic (rule of thumb) developed from internal observations, not a strict scientific law.

 Technical Deep Dive: Avoiding the "Visual Collapse"

-The most common mistake teams make is overcrowding.
-When the density of items on a pegboard exceeds 60% of the available holes, the human brain begins to perceive the board as a single "blob" of clutter rather than a structured tool.
-This is known as visual collapse.
+A common pattern we see in workspace setups is overcrowding.
+As a general heuristic, when the density of items on a pegboard exceeds roughly 60% of the available surface area, the human brain begins to perceive the board as a single "blob" of clutter rather than a structured tool.

 Modeling the Friday Refresh Impact